12-Step Technical SEO Audit Checklist

 Overlooked issues and bugs often result in poor website indexing, faulty user experience, and lost profit.
 Not to mention ruining all your previous SEO efforts.

-In this guide, I’ll walk you through the essentials of a technical SEO audit, from theory to practice.
+In this SEO audit checklist, I’ll walk you through the essentials of a technical SEO audit, from theory to practice.
 By taking these 12 essential steps, you’ll be able to fine-tune your website so that it not only impresses search engines but also makes users happy.

 If you’re short of time, you can download our quick-bite Technical SEO Audit Checklist.